-The ADHD (Attention-Deficit/Hyperactivity Disorder) Test employs the Adult ADHD Self-Report Scale( ASRS) is a screening test for diagnosing attention-deficit/hyperactivity disorder in adults.
+The ADHD (Attention-Deficit/Hyperactivity Disorder) is a self test for adults.
+This Self-assessment allows people to recognize constant problems with inattention, hyperactivity and impulsive behavior that impact their everyday functioning.
 The test consists of 18 questions derived from DSM (Diagnostic and Statistical Manual of Mental Disorders) criteria that assess attention along with hyperactivity and impulsivity.
 The test consists of 18 graded questions that utilize a rating scale that ranges from 0 to 4 and measures frequencies from “never” to “very often.”

 The Adult ADHD Self-Report Scale (ASRS) enables users to detect problems related to ADHD in their everyday existence.
-Someone with more severe ADHD symptoms scores higher points on the test.
-The tool helps healthcare professionals screen and monitor symptoms.
+Individuals with severe ADHD symptoms score higher points on the test.
+The tool helps them monitor their symptoms.
 The ASRS delivers useful information, yet medical tests serve as the absolute necessity for both accurate disorder detection and treatment design.

 What are the Key Symptoms of ADHD in Adults?